 The central feature of this clinical course is our work on civil litigation and policy projects pursuing police reforms.
 Through relationships with nonprofits and private counsel, the clinic assists in potential and ongoing civil lawsuits against law enforcement officers and agencies.
 Because police misconduct litigation can take several years from beginning to end and is unpredictable, it is impossible to know for certain what aspect of the litigation process we will work on in our cases.
 We do our best to find opportunities that offer a unique insight into the litigation process.
 The clinic additionally works in partnership with nonprofits and community organizations on non-litigation projects intended to advance police reforms.

 This graded, four-unit clinical course is limited to a maximum of twelve students.
 Enrollment is by application.
 A significant out-of-class time commitment is required.

-Clinic students must have taken Section 1983 Doctrine and Practice, held during the January Term.
+Clinic students must have taken Law 908.
+Suing the Police, held during the January Term.
 There are no other prerequisites.

 Video DescriptionUCLA Law adheres to ABA Standards in determining the number of credit hours for coursework.
 Each unit of credit reasonably approximates one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student preparation per week, for the length of the semester.
 Students are therefore expected to prepare a minimum of two hours outside of class for each hour of class time.
 Notwithstanding the above general standard, experiential field work units are calculated as follows: 1 unit of credit = a minim of 52 hours per semester (4-5 hours per week of clinic work).